kean/Nuke/Demo/README.md

 Demo
-├── App              The app, the catalog and Lab menus, the screen registry, and the launch arguments ├── Essentials       ImagePipeline, LazyImage, and the image views ├── Requests         Request options, priority, and thumbnails ├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching and prefetching
+├── App              The app, the catalog and Lab menus, the screen registry, and the launch arguments ├── Essentials       ImagePipeline, LazyImage, and the image views ├── Requests         Request options, thumbnails, priority, and coalescing ├── Processing       Processors, image formats, and progressive decoding ├── Caching          Caching and prefetching
 ├── AnimatedImages   Animated image playback and its diagnostics